SolaOmi/memorypuzzle/README.md

 # memorypuzzle

-Memory puzzle is an icon matching puzzle game found in Al Sweigart's Invent with Python book.
+Memory puzzle is an icon matching puzzle game found in Al Sweigart's Making Games with Python and Pygame book.

 Requirements:
 - python